 There are many nooks and crannies to hide into and the tables have a special atmosphere at night time as they are lit by candlelight!

-There’s also a log fire, candlelit chandeliers and a jukebox that plays classic hits floating through there air.
+There’s also a log fire, candlelit chandeliers, and a jukebox that plays classic hits floating through the air.
 Or, you can sit outside amongst the historic buildings.

 As well as serving up some pub favourites on their menu, including tasty vegan options, it has its own range of local beers and ales called ‘Crack’.
 This curious name is influenced by a local music magazine.

 I had dinner here with a friend and I would highly recommend it.
 Click here to see their Facebook page.